-English folk rock duo Richard and Linda Thompson had a career that resembled a soap opera between 1974 and 1982.
-They married, released three albums in quick succession, then spent three years in a Sufi Muslim commune where Richard’s religious leader forbade him from playing music.
+English folk rock duo Richard and Linda Thompson’s career resembled a soap opera.
+Active as recording artists between 1974 and 1982, they married, released three albums in quick succession, then spent three years in a Sufi Muslim commune where Richard’s religious leader forbade him from playing music.
 Leaving the commune, their career faded and they were dropped from their record deal.
-1982’s Shoot Out The Lights was a breakthrough and reignited their career, but the couple had already split up, and their subsequent tour of North America was tense and difficult.
+1982’s Shoot Out The Lights was a breakthrough and reignited their career, but the couple had already split up, and their subsequent tour of North America was famously tense and difficult.
 The coupling of Richard’s sharp Stratocaster work and songcraft and Linda’s clear contralto left some great songs behind.
 Here are their albums, from worst to best.

 Happy Richard and Linda Thompson doesn’t work for me – this unusually perky album often feels forced and hollow.
 Sunnyvista is largely a return to the duo’s folk roots after the slick First Light, but the dabble into funk on ‘Justice in the Streets’ is a failure.

 My theory for the existence of First Light is that a creative record executive envied the commercial behemoth of Fleetwood Mac’s Rumours, and decided that the closest British substitute would be to marry Richard and Linda Thompson to a slick and incongruous Californian rhythm section.
 The dabbling into disco works for the smooth, slinky ‘Don’t Let A Thief Steal Into Your Heart’, while the title track is pretty and unspoiled.

 Hokey Pokey is cut from a similar cloth to I Want To See The Bright Lights Tonight, but a lot of these character studies of disturbed people are second tier, but there’s one superlative song in the gorgeous ‘A Heart Needs A Home’.

 #3 – Pour Down Like Silver